TencentAILabHealthcare/Few-shot-WSI/README.md

 This project hosts the code for the paper
 > [**Towards Better Understanding and Better Generalization of Low-shot Classification in Histology Images with Contrastive Learning**](tbd_link),
 > Jiawei Yang, Hanbo Chen, Jianpeng Yan, Xiaoyu Chen, and Jianhua Yao
-> International Conference on Learning Representations (ICLR)
+> International Conference on Learning Representations (ICLR), 2022
 <!-- > *arXiv preprint ([arXiv number](tbd_link))*   -->

 Please consider citing our paper in your publications if the project helps your research.
 BibTeX reference is as follow.